-- A requirement for a higher minimum standard for the condition of RoWs within the National Park regardless of which public body is responsible for maintenance; - Given the central importance of the RoW network in providing access and improving health & wellbeing for those in and around the National Park it is essential that their condition is improved and that the resources are identified for this, whether the responsibility for the network remains with the LHAs or is transferred to the SDNPA. - Targeting of the new ELMS (see also Q11) to the landscape corridors within which RoW sit to improve the user experience - for example through removal of 'fenced in' routes or the creation of species rich path verges; - Statutory consultation with the SDNPA if the level of bus services is proposed to be changed, including weekend services, and priority attached for funding for transport services providing access to the National Park for disadvantaged groups by the Department for Transport (DfT) and the Department for Health (DH), to be matched by Big Lottery support (see also Q14).
+A requirement for a higher minimum standard for the condition of RoW within the National Park regardless of which public body is responsible for maintenance;

+Given the central importance of the RoW network in the South Downs for providing access and improving health & wellbeing for those in and around the National Park it is essential that their condition is improved and that the resources are identified for this, whether the responsibility for the network remains with the LHAs or is transferred to the SDNPA.

+Targeting of the new ELMS (see also Q 11) to the landscape corridors within which RoW sit to improve the user experience - for example through removal of 'fenced in' routes or the creation of species rich path verges;

+Statutory consultation with the SDNPA if the level of bus services is proposed to be changed, including weekend services, and priority attached for funding for transport services providing access to the National Park for disadvantaged groups by DfT and DH, to be matched by Big Lottery support (see also Q14).

-Review question 13 & 13a: What views do you have about the way National Park and AONB authorities affect people who live and work in their areas?
+13. What views do you have about the way National Park and AONB authorities affect people who live and work in their areas?
+13a.
 Are they properly supporting them and what could be done differently?

-One of the SDNP's greatest resources is the more than 112,000 people who live and work here, including in sizable market towns such as Petersfield and Lewes.
+For the SDNP one of our greatest resources is the I I 2000 people who live and work here, including in sizable market towns such as Petersfield and Lewes.
 The National Park designation can offer an increased sense of well-being, sense of identity and provide greater scope for diversification of rural activities through business such as tourism, leisure and entertainment - in essence the place attracts people.
-However, there is a risk that this popularity also contributes to lack of affordability, more commuting residents and loss of local work opportunities, an increase in traffic but loss of public transport, loss of rural services and facilities, ageing population and less employment opportunity.
-Affordable housing and transport are critical (see Q14).
+However, there is a risk that this popularity also contributes to lack of affordability, commuting residents and loss of local work opportunities, increase in traffic but loss of public transport, loss of rural services and facilities, ageing population and less employment opportunity.
+Affordable housing is critical as is transport (see Q14)

 As with areas outside the National Park, poor rural connectivity means people work elsewhere, invest elsewhere and can become transient members of their community.
-Yet with the right support and infrastructure - crucially ultrafast broadband and suitable employment space - the South Downs can protect and expand high-skills employment, retain young people and encourage investment.
+Yet with the right support and infrastructure - crucially ultrafast broadband and suitable employment space - the South Downs can protect and expand high skills employment and retain young people and encourage investment.

 Despite these challenges, the SDNPA currently supports the communities of the South Downs in a number of ways.
-We work closely with all 176 Town and Parish Councils, and support 53 Neighbourhood Planning groups who have so far allocated land to deliver over 1000 homes, identified and protected important Local

-Green Spaces and prepared policies to protect important local services and facilities.
-More than 100 of our local communities have prepared other forms of community-led plans, such as Village Design Statements.
+We work closely with all 176 Town and Parish Councils, and support 53 Neighbourhood Planning groups who have so far allocated land to deliver over 1000 homes, identified and protected important Local Green Spaces and prepared policies to protect important local services and facilities.
+Over 100 of our local communities have prepared other forms of community led plans, such as Village Design Statements.
 These plans influence change locally and help residents to conserve and enhance their towns and villages, whilst providing much needed local housing and safeguarding local services and facilities.

-A pioneering approach to Whole Estate Plans, linking planning to wider husbandry of the landscapes these estates manage, complements the work of farm clusters and ranger teams who offer hands-on support and advice to land managers, community and conservation groups, parish councils and individuals.
-Our Sustainable Communities Fund has, to date, allocated funding to 192 projects totalling £1.3m; through the Community Infrastructure Levy (CIL) we have allocated £100,000 allocated in year one; and the new South Downs National Park Trust, was established last year.
-These all provide support for local projects and communities in the Park.
+A pioneering approach to Whole Estate Plans, linking planning to wider husbandry of the landscapes estates manage, complements the work of farm clusters and ranger teams who offer hands-on support and advice to land managers, community and conservation groups, parish councils and individuals.
+Our Sustainable Communities Fund (192 projects totalling £1,3m), Community Infrastructure Levy (CIL) - £100,000 allocated in year 1, and the new South Downs National Park Trust, established last year all provide support for local projects and communities in the Park;